Living in a Shipping Container House in The Philippines, is it good?

 -Do I need any related permits to build this type?

 -Do I need to check in the subdivision it this plan is possible in our property?

 -Where can I get a brand new container of 40 ft and 20 ft size?

 -Is this a really good option?

 -Is it safe?

-If there are contractors reading this blog please feel free to send me your thoughts or offer.
+If there are contractors for Shipping Container house Philippines reading this blog please feel free to send me your thoughts or offer.

 I really appreciate your feedback guys, thanks so much 🙂

 Note: All photos used (except the 1st one) are not mine.
 Credit to the owners (just found it in from google image)